Graphics

 frameRepeat(Boolean): Iftrue, the sprite will loop through the frames.
 Defaults totrue. -

-imageAnchor(Vector): Designates which part of the image will be placed at the sprite's position.
-Defaults to@(0, 0), which places the center of the image at the sprite's position.
-A value of@(-1, -1)would place the top left corner of the image at the sprite's position, while a value of@(1, 1)would place the bottom right corner of the image at the sprite's position. -
+imageAnchor(Vector): Designates which point of the image will be placed at the sprite origin.
+Defaults to@(0, 0), which places the center of the image at the sprite origin.
+A value of@(-1, -1)would place the top left corner of the image at the sprite origin, whereas@(1, 1)would place the bottom right corner of the image at the sprite origin. -

 color(Color): If set, the sprite is tinted with this color. -